 Over 8 million bags of Tide Pods, other detergents recalled

-Tide Pod maker Procter and Gamble is recalling more than 8 million bags of laundry detergent because the individual pods' packaging could break, making it easier for people to accidentally ingest its contents.
+Tide Pod maker Procter and Gamble is recalling more than 8 million bags of laundry detergent because the exterior packaging could break, making it easier for people to accidentally ingest their contents — individual pods.

 The recall covers 8.2 million packages of Tide Pods, Gain Flings, Ace Pods and Ariel Pods, all types of liquid laundry detergent packet products, according to the Consumer Product Safety Commission's recall notice.

-The detergent is packaged in flexible film bags that can split open, posing a risk of injury, particularly to children, if the packs' contents are ingested.
+The detergent is packaged in individual flexible film bags that if improperly accessed, can pose a risk of injury, particularly to children, if the packs' contents are ingested.
 Exposure to the pods' contents can also cause skin or eye injuries.

-The problematic bags were manufactured between September 2023 and February 2024 and include 17 different varieties, in different sizes.
+The problematic outer bags, which are prone to ripping near their zipper tracks, were manufactured between September 2023 and February 2024 and include 17 different varieties, in different sizes.

 Procter and Gamble is offering consumers full refunds on lot numbers listed on its website.